erroronline1/caro/readme.md

 ## Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
-Data safety measures are designed to be used in a closed network environment; while being usable on any webserver this does not adhere to [data safety requirements](#technical-guidelines-on-sata-security) and is **not recommended**.
+Data safety measures are designed to be used in a closed network environment; while technically being usable on any webserver this does not adhere to [data safety requirements](#technical-guidelines-on-sata-security) and is **not recommended**.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.

 Data gathering is supposed to be completely digital and finally wants to get rid of paper based documentation.
 There may be other pieces of software with a similar goal but many of them come from another direction - managing rehabilitation devices instead of custom-made products, focussing on custom orthopaedic footwear, tracing productivity - instead of the primary record aspect of the CARO App.
 Let alone cumbersome UI of some programs which has also led to a goal of being consistent easy to use and recognizable.